josephchia1971/OCI-Resource-Manager/README.md

 Lab 1:
 Steps:
 <ol>
-<li>On landing page after login to your OCI account, click up the hamburger menu on the left hand corner.
+<li>On landing page after login to your OCI account, click on the hamburger menu on the top left hand corner.
 Scroll down to <b>Identity</b> and click on the submenu <b>Compartments</b> as shown in image below:
 </li>
 <img height="400px" src="/images/GotoCompartmentsMenu.png"/>
 </ol>